XSTRING-TECH/software-downloads/06_Config_AAS_Auth_Server.md

 Run > Start Server
 ```

-If the server starts successfully, proceed to complete your **CCS Web Server** configuration.
+If the server starts successfully, keep it running and proceed with the **CCS Web Server** configuration.

 Refer to [`07_Config_CCS_Web_Server.md`](07_Config_CCS_Web_Server.md).